 - Being paid by the billable hour can present challenges for CPSSs because they cannot be paid in the event a peer cancels or doesn't show up for their appointment.
-For this reason, pay for CPSSs can vary from month to month.
+For this reason, total pay for CPSSs can vary from month to month.
 Providing appointment reminders can help mitigate this issue along with any other strategies a CPSS determines with their supervisor's support. - CPSSs may encounter a lack of employer understanding about peer support.
-Peer support services are relatively new in Idaho's mental health agencies and many staff members may be unclear about the role of the CPSS.
+Peer support services are very new in Idaho's mental health agencies and many staff members may be unclear about the role of the CPSS.
 This can create frustration for CPSSs and CPSSs sometimes feel they do not receive the support they would like to have in their workplace.
 CPSSs should inquire with prospective employers to determine if the work environment will be supportive.
-Suggested questions for potential employers include: - How long has your peer support program been established? - What are your expectations for the peer support specialists working here? - How much understanding of peer support services does the supervisor have? - How often will I receive one-on-one supervision? - How will I be compensated for non-billable work tasks? - Do you offer mileage reimbursement? - How do you refer individuals to the peer support program? - How do peer support specialists participate in staff meetings? - What policies and procedures do you have that are specific to peer support services? - CPSSs must determine how to set a schedule that works for them, learn new computer skills for entering notes into peers' electronic health records, and learn about their agency's policies and procedures.
+Suggested questions for potential employers include: - o How long has your peer support program been established? - O What will my specific role be? - o What are your expectations for the peer support specialists working here? - o How will I receive supervision?
+How often is one-on-one supervision provided? - o How will I be paid for non-billable work tasks? - o Do you offer mileage reimbursement? - o How do you refer individuals to the peer support program? - How do peer support specialists participate in staff meetings? - Do you have policies and procedures specific to the peer support program? - CPSSs must determine how to set a schedule that works for them, learn new computer skills for entering notes into peers' electronic health records, and learn about their agency's policies and procedures.
 It is up to the CPSS to find what works for them to accomplish this. - Working as a CPSS involves many tasks other than providing peer support.
 CPSSs do a lot of commuting to meet with peers in the community, use a computer to document notes on each of the peers they work with, make phone calls and send emails, communicate with coworkers, participate in staff meetings, attend supervision, and complete paperwork.
-It is important to make sure you are comfortable with these types of tasks as they will be a big part of your job. - CPSSs often meet with peers in their homes, and some peers may be in living situations that are reflective of challenging personal circumstances.
-CPSSs must be prepared to practice non-judgment when encountering living environments that are different from their own. - SETTING AND UPHOLDING HEALTHY BOUNDARIES AND SELF CARE ARE ESSENTIAL FOR CPSSs.
-CPSSs support individuals who are experiencing significant challenges related to mental illness and trauma.
-It is imperative that CPSSs have committed to recovery from their own mental health and traumatic experiences, are in a strong place in their recovery journey, and recognize what may be activating or triggering for them when supporting others.
-Setting boundaries and practicing self care are of utmost importance for CPSSs.
+It is important to make sure you will be comfortable with these administrative tasks as they will be a big part of your job. - CPSSs often meet with peers in their homes, and some peers may have unhealthy living conditions due to their mental illness and personal circumstances.
+CPSSs must be prepared to practice non-judgement when encountering living environments that are different from their own. - Building relationships and trust with peers, upholding boundaries, and practicing self-care while supporting peers can also be challenging.
+DRAWING HEALTHY BOUNDARIES IS ESSENTIAL FOR CPSSs.
+CPSSs may work with individuals experiencing significant symptoms of mental illness and encounter peers in crisis at times.
+CPSSs also experience the grief and loss that sometimes accompanies close relationships with individuals experiencing mental illness.

 It is important for applicants to understand these challenges to determine if the peer support profession is the right fit.
 Despite possible challenges, working as a certified peer support specialist is undoubtedly rewarding and wonderful benefits result for peers, CPSSs, and the behavioral health system.
-Peers are supported in their recovery by CPSSs who have lived experience, CPSSs are supported in their recovery by sharing their incredibly valuable lived experience, and the behavioral health system furthers its trend toward recovery-based approaches by integrating peer supporters.
+Peers are supported in their recovery by CPSSs sharing their story, CPSSs are supported in their recovery by sharing the incredibly valuable lived experience they have, and the behavioral health system furthers its trend toward recovery-based approaches.
+It's an amazing concept!